Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 The easiest and most direct way to create a team is via the Microsoft Teams user interface.

-How to create Teams in Microsoft Teams
+How to create teams in Microsoft Teams

 1. Open Microsoft Teams and click on “Teams” in the left menu bar.